thalesgroupsm/ldk-golang-sso-auth0-sentinel/README.md

 ## 3. Inject auth0 access token to keycloak
 ### A. Enable Store Token Option
-Keycloak provides the ability to store tokens from identity providers.
+Keycloak provides the ability to store tokens from identity providers.<br>
     a.
-Go to the Keycloak Admin Console.
+Go to the Keycloak Admin Console.<br>
     b.
-Navigate to Identity Providers > Auth0.
+Navigate to Identity Providers > Auth0.<br>
     c.
-Enable the Store Token toggle.
+Enable the Store Token toggle.<br>
-        This ensures that Keycloak stores the Auth0 access token after the user authenticates with Auth0.
+        This ensures that Keycloak stores the Auth0 access token after the user authenticates with Auth0.<br>
 ### B. Add a Protocol Mapper for the Auth0 Token
     To include the Auth0 token in the Keycloak access token (JWT), create a protocol mapper.
     a.
 Go to Clients in the Keycloak Admin Console.